wavemaker/docs/docs/user-interfaces/web/components/angular-components/basic/search-basic-usage.md

 ---
-title: "Search - Basic Usage"
+title: Search - Basic Usage
-id: "search-basic-usage"
+id: search-basic-usage
+last_update: { author: "WaveMaker" }
 ---
 WaveMaker allows you to add search capability via the **search widget**.
 Following are the steps in using the same.
 We will use the search widget to search the <!-- <!-- [**Department database from the sample HRDB imported earlier**](/learn/app-development/services/database-services/working-with-databases/#integrating-database) --> --> and display the department id and name.

 [![](./assets/img/search_run1.png)](./assets/img/search_run1.png)